Battle of Chillianwala: Casualties

-The final losses to Gough's army were 757 killed, 1,651 wounded and 104 missing for a total of 2,512.
+The final losses to Gough's army were 602 killed, 1,651 wounded and 104 missing for a total of 2,357.
+According to Khushwant Singh and Jagtar Singh Grewal, around 3,000 men on the British side died in the battle.
+According to Patwant Singh, there was a total of 2,446 casualties for the British side, with 132 officers killed.
 A comparatively high proportion of the casualties (almost 1,000) were British rather than Indian.
-This was mainly a result of the disaster which befell the 24th Foot, which suffered 590 casualties, over 50 per cent of its strength.
-Sikh casualties were estimated at 4,000 in total.
+This was mainly a result of the disaster which befell the 24th Foot, which suffered 255 killed and 335 wounded, over 50% of its strength.
+Sikh casualties were estimated at 4,000-8,000 in total.

 Gough later recorded that 'In no action do I remember seeing so many of an enemy's slain upon the same space- Sobraon perhaps only excepted.'

 An obelisk later erected at Chillianwalla by the British government preserves the names of the European and native officers who fell in the battle.